APPLY NOW

 CO-PO Mapping

-CO4 define and characterize Notherian, Artinian module, and their applications in structure theorem.
+CO4 To define and characterize Notherian, Artinian module, and their applications in structure theorem.
 3 3 1 2 1 3 3 1

 MAH502B TOPOLOGY-I CO1 Understand terms, definitions and theorems related to topology.
 3 2 1 2 1 3 3 2